Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ]
 ```

 This endpoint Upsert a Client.
-The reference should be unique and allows to update an existing client or Create a new Client.
-If reference is not given, the email params is used as a Primary Key for your clients If you have multiple clients with the same email, the first client will be taken.
+The reference should be unique and allows to update an existing client or create a new client.
+If reference is not given, the email params is used as a primary key for your clients If you have multiple clients with the same email, the first client will be taken.
 If a client with this email already exist.
-An Ezus Reference will be returned you must have to save it for your next uses. `this one will be updated with the new Params Given here.`
+An Ezus reference will be returned you must have to save it for your next uses. `this one will be updated with the new Params Given here.`

 ### HTTP Request